bcminch/MoCoVisualizer/README.md

 * Run a few commands to install some things that will be needed to make the widgets run in Jupyter Lab.

 > conda install -c conda-forge ipywidgets
 > conda install nodejs
 > jupyter labextension install @jupyter-widgets/jupyterlab-manager
+> conda install nb_conda_kernels

 * Make a folder for Python stuff and change directory so you are in it.